 One of the other major trends observed in the pet food ingredients saga is the use of functional ingredients, which have been developed from other biotechnology processes.
 Pet foods are increasingly formulated with additional ingredients, such as prebiotic and probiotic bacteria, and omega-3 fats, to aid digestion, boost immunity, and care for the skin and fur.

-There are strains of bacteria called probiotics that are supplemented in the pets’ diet to help balance the gut microflora in the pets for proper health and nutrient absorption.
-Omega-3 fatty acid-rich products, such as fish oils, algae supplements, etc., are notorious for their anti-inflammatory properties and ability to maintain healthy skin and fur.
+There are strains of bacteria called probiotics that are supplemented in pets' diets to help balance the gut microflora, promoting proper health and nutrient absorption.
+Omega-3 fatty acid-rich products, such as fish oils and algae supplements, are renowned for their anti-inflammatory properties and ability to support healthy skin and fur.

-These emerging innovative technologies not only enhance the quality of the ingredients used to make pet foods but also meet the growing consumer demand for such products aimed at improving the health of animals.
+These emerging innovative technologies not only enhance the quality of the ingredients used in pet food production but also meet the growing consumer demand for such products, aimed at improving animal health.

-Most pet parents nowadays have a greater understanding of their pets' nutritional requirements, and therefore, the incorporation of functional ingredients offers pet food manufacturers a valuable opportunity to reposition their products against the competition.
-Currently, the health and wellness trend is influencing pet food products, resulting in a shift in product formulations to meet the evolving needs of pets at various life stages.
+Most pet parents nowadays have a greater understanding of their pets' nutritional needs.
+Therefore, the incorporation of functional ingredients offers pet food manufacturers a valuable opportunity to differentiate their products from the competition.
+Currently, the health and wellness trend is influencing pet food products, leading to a shift in product formulations that meet the evolving needs of pets at various life stages.

 Countries | CAGR 2025 to 2035 |